A Comparison of First- and Third-person Approaches

 A psychological effect of meditation is something that happens as a consequence of the practice which could not have occurred, or would have been much less likely to occur, without it.
 Many effects of psychological of meditation have already been documented, but there does not exist a framework in which we can conveniently classify them.
 I propose a two-dimensional model that can be used as such a framework.

 The first dimension concerns the type of effect.
 Four such types exist in accordance with the four ways in which, in my opinion, we exist in the world.
-There is first-of-all the physical plane in which our body exists, in which we behave, interact with others, and perceive the environment.
-Note that I do not include changes in brain and body functioning in the physical plane for the present study focuses solely on psychological effects of meditation.
-For example, a study by Leigh, Bowen, and Marlatt (2005) found a negative correlation between meditating and smoking and frequent binge-drinking behavior.
+There is first of all the physical plane in which our body exists, in which we behave, interact with others, and perceive the environment.
+Note that I do not include changes in brain and body functioning in the physical plane for the present study focuses solely on the psychological effects of meditation.
+For example, a study by Leigh, Bowen, and Marlatt (2005) found a negative correlation between meditation and smoking and frequent binge-drinking behavior.
 Second, there is the emotional plane that hosts our emotions and drives.
 Many studies have reported less anxiety in meditators as compared to non-meditators (e.g., Majumdar et al., 2002).
 Third, there is the cognitive plane, in which we think.
 An example of a cognitive effect of meditation is the reduction in habitual responding, a tendency of our conceptual activity to be done automatically (Wenk-Sormaz, 2005).
-Fourth, there is the mystical plane, which includes every experience which is not sensual, emotional or cognitive.
+Fourth, there is the mystical plane, which includes every experience which is not sensual, emotional, or cognitive.
 Travis, Arenander, and DuBois (2004), for instance, found that meditators perceived themselves as being “independent of and underlying thoughts, feelings, and actions” (p.
 409).

-Another dimension of psychological effects of meditation is the time of the occurrence of the effect.
+Another dimension of the psychological effects of meditation is the time of the occurrence of the effect.
 Does the effect appear in the midst of meditation or does it develop gradually in the course of practice and is expressed also in day-to-day life?
 Effects that occur while meditating are called effects during meditation.
 Effects that occur because of meditation but not while being in meditation are called effects after meditation.

 Using this proposed framework, it is convenient to classify the various psychological effects of meditation.
 One simply has to place each effect in the matrix created by the two analytic dimensions.
 For example, a vision that appears to one during meditation will be classified as a physical effect during meditation.
 A reduction in depression is an emotional effect after meditation.
 This framework will be used throughout this work.